Cybernostics/nanorest/src/test/java/com/cybernostics/nanorest/example/README_EXAMPLES.txt

   client and server.

-* The server contains a simple Spring Boot Application which exposes a NanaRest entity controller
+* The server contains a simple Spring Boot Application which exposes a NanaRest entity controller (GreetingService)

-* The client shows a simple client which uses the APIs.
+* The client shows a simple client which uses the API to generate REST calls automatically.

 The server and client both depend on the API but not on each other.